Al-Nuwaiseeb

-Al-Nuwaiseeb is a district in the Ahmadi Governorate of Kuwait.
-The district itself is located at the southern border of Saudi Arabia.
+Al-Nuwaiseeb is a district in the far south of Kuwait.
+The district itself is located at the southern border with Saudi Arabia, in the Ahmadi Governorate.
 Al-Nuwaiseeb has a total population of 537.
 On June 22, 2021, the local weather station recorded 53.2 °C. It was the hottest temperature recorded ever in the Middle East.

 Al-Nuwaiseeb borders the Persian Gulf and Saudi Arabia.